Search for MeV Gamma-ray emission from TeV bright red dwarfs with COMPTEL: Data Analysis

-Given the multiple viewing periods, we utilized the \texttt{comobsadd} tool with 80 bins each in the $\chi$ and $\psi$ directions, where $\chi$ and $\psi$ represent the Compton scattering directions~\cite{Knod}.
-This tool amalgamates individual viewing periods into a single event for each energy band, significantly enhancing the speed of the analysis compared to conducting a joint analysis of each viewing period individually.
+COMPTEL data is analyzed in a 3-dimensional data space, \rthis{hereafter referred to as the Compton data space, consisting of the} Compton scatter angle and the Compton scatter direction; see ~\cite{Knod} for more details.
+Given the multiple viewing periods, we utilized the \texttt{comobsadd} tool with 80 bins each with bin size of 1${^\circ}$ in both the Compton scattering directions, while the Compton scattering angle had 25 bins each with a bin size of 2${^\circ}$.
+We chose the default values as recommended with the software.
+This tool concatenates individual viewing periods into a single bin in the Compton data space for each energy band, significantly enhancing the speed of the analysis compared to conducting a joint analysis of each viewing period individually.
 The cumulative effective exposure from all the viewing periods for all the red dwarfs is presented in Table~\ref{tab:Table_TS}.

-For maximum likelihood analysis on the data, we generated an appropriate model definition file using the \texttt{comobsmodel} tool.
+For maximum likelihood analysis on the data, we generated the model definition file using the \texttt{comobsmodel} tool.
 This file facilitated fitting the background model to the data and enabled us to analyze our red dwarfs using different templates for point and diffuse sources.
+Details about the background model validation can be found in ~\cite{Knod}.
 We employed point source, radial disk (radius = $0.2{^\circ}$), and radial Gaussian templates ($\sigma$ = $0.2{^\circ}$) as outlined in ~\cite{Wood2017}.
+For all practical purposes, we would expect the signal to be a point source.
+Nevertheless, for completeness we also analyzed using the other two extended templates.

 The spectral analysis was conducted using the \texttt{csspec} tool, akin to the methodology used in M24.
-We again utilized 16 logarithmically spaced energy bins covering the 0.75-30 MeV range.
 This tool computes the source spectrum by fitting a model within a given set of spectral bins.
 It also calculates an upper flux limit, which is particularly useful when the source is not significantly detected within a spectral bin.
-For this analysis, we applied the \texttt{BINS} method, where the spectral model is replaced by a bin function that fits all the data.
+For this analysis, we applied the \texttt{BINS} method, where the spectral model is replaced by a function that fits the data separately in each bin.
+More details about the \texttt{BINS} method can be found in the ctools documentation~\cite{ctools}\footnote{\url{http://cta.irap.omp.eu/ctools/users/reference_manual/csspec.html}}.

 To evaluate the significance we calculated the following test statistic~\cite{Mattox1996}: